eddie303/ocsinventory-ng-docker/README.md

 -p 80:80 \
 -d eddie303/ocsinventory-ng
 ```
 Note: If the database already exists and is accessible by the user and password provided, there is no need to provide the MYSQL_ROOT_PASSWORD environment variable.
+Also, destroy and restart the container as soon as the install procedure is completed in order to delete install.php from the webroot!